Ozak93/Almosafer-case-study/README.md

 ## Extra Features
 - **Menu and policy grounding** – pulls embeddings from the Qdrant vector store so answers stay aligned with the latest restaurant menu.
-- **Automated follow-ups** – triggers the Brevo email node to send confirmations or cancellations without leaving the chat.
+- **Automated follow-ups** – triggers the Brevo email node to send confirmations or cancellations emails without leaving the chat.

 ---